dannymccaslin/usefulpowershell/README.md

 * __disableUser.ps1__ ------ Disables a user account,sets their mailbox type as Shared, and removes their Office365 License
 * __disabledUserMgmt.ps1__ ------ Finds disabled users who last logged in 90 days ago and moves them to a quarantined disabled user OU, also removes group membership.
 * __DecommissionServer.ps1__ ------ Removes a server from Active Directory, and deletes it from VCenter.
 Pwerfect for getting rid of servers you have upgraded.
+* __check-registry.ps1__ ------ Checks the registry for some IOCs found in a lecture here: https://www.youtube.com/watch?v=3wyPyEvs3O4&t=1394s